AndressaColin/AndressaColin/README.md

 ## Hello there!
 I'm Andressa Colin 👋

-- Student at Federal University of Mato Grosso do Sul 🎓
+- Federal University of Mato Grosso do Sul 🎓
-- Software Developer 👩🏽‍💻
+- Student of Information Systems 👩🏽‍💻
 - Creative and Inspired 🌱